SilentNightSound/GI-Model-Importer/README.md

 EN | [中文](CN_README.md)

 # Genshin-Impact-Model-Importer (GIMI)
-Tools and instructions on how to import custom models into Genshin Impact
+Tools and instructions for importing custom models into Genshin Impact.

-#### **DISCLAIMER: Using this on official Genshin servers is very likely to get you banned.
-I do not recommend or condone the use of these scripts and programs on official servers, and if you do use it on official servers I take no responsibility for any consequences as a result.
-I strongly recommend only using private servers for modding.**
+#### DISCLAIMER: I strongly recommend only using private servers for modding.
+Using these tools on official Genshin servers carries a high risk of being banned.
+I do not recommend or condone the use of these tools and programs on official servers, and if you do use it on official servers I take no responsibility for any consequences as a result.

-Feel free to use or modify the scripts as you wish, though please give credit if you use these programs in your projects.
+GIMI is a version of 3DMigoto that I have modified to be compatible with Genshin.
+Feel free to use or modify any of the scripts on this repo as you wish, though please give credit if you use these programs in your projects.
 I am continuing to update this program/page with new features and fixes, so check back often.

 Troubleshooting for installation and tools here: [Troubleshooting](Guides/Troubleshooting.md)